DirkToewe/makerspace_cura_launcher/README.md

 `Cura.gui.sceneView` is the only module loading printer bed models.

 ## Modifying the Code
-The concept was to write a Python script, that loads the Cura libraries, modifies the appropiate methods and finally launches the modified Cura GUI.
+The launcher is a Python script, that loads the Cura libraries, modifies the appropiate methods and finally launches the modified Cura GUI.
 This a approach has multiple advantages:
   * all changes are kept in one place
   * opt-out by not-using the script
   * no Cura code modified